 Reception and administration staff require access to your medical records in order to do their jobs.
 These members of staff are bound by the same rules of confidentiality as the medical staff.
 All information concerning you and your health record is kept completely confidential.

 Under GDPR 2018 & The Data Protection Act 2018 , you have the right to view your medical record.
 The request must be made in writing by the person concerned (or if by their representative, a form and their signature is required).
 Access to Records Application

 A Summary Care Record is an electronic record which contains information about the medicines you take, allergies you suffer from and any bad reactions to medicines you have had.

 Having this information stored in one place makes it easier for hospital healthcare staff to treat you in an emergency, or when your GP practice is closed, as they will be able to access this basic information from your Summary Care Record.

 All patients are automatically opted into the Summary Care Record.
-If you wish to opt out, please speak to a receptionist and they will do this for you.
+If you wish to opt out, please complete the opt out form Opt Out SCR and hand in to our reception team.

 Freedom of Information

 Information about the GPs and the practice required for disclosure under this act can be made available to the public.
 All requests for such information should be made to the practice manager.